 - Lactic acidosis

 There might be other severe side effects that could give victims grounds for filing a Truvada lawsuit.
+A specialized Truvada lawsuit lawyer can help you provide proof for all the side effects you have experienced.

 Proving a Defective Drug Claim